Batteries

 Batteries for our boats have become a simpler choice, longer lasting, cheaper and faster charging.
 You can even build your own battery packs if you like.
 Nickel Metal Hydride (NiMH) batteries are what you want.
 The packs are of 1.2 volt AA batteries and if added up tell you the voltage of a pack.
 Modern radio transmitters operate on 9.6v and the receiver and servos on 6v.
 The winch is a servo.

-There are a zillion places to get these so just a couple will be named here for assembled packs and supplies to make your own.
+There are a zillion places to get batteries so just a couple will be named here for assembled packs and supplies to make your own.
 The shop here is standardized to Futaba and Hitec connectors on the batteries and chargers.
 These are interchangeable.
-So, you will want to make sure to order packs with the correct tabs.
-Choose a fast charger for you set up and if you have questions on this, call them for their advice.
+So, you will want to make sure to order packs with the correct tabs you will be using.
+Choose a fast charger for your set up and if you have questions on this, call the retailer for their advice.